sebastienheyd/boilerplate/README.md

 By default, only jQuery, bootstrap 3, Font Awesome and AdminLTE scripts and css are loaded.

-To "activate" and use plugins like datatable, datepicker, icheck, ... you can use "loaders".
+To load and use plugins like datatable, datepicker, icheck, ... you can use "loaders".
 These are blade templates prepared to add the loading of scripts and styles for a plugin.

 For example, you want to use a datepicker on a text field :